 The rudder controls yaw or the direction of the airplane to the “left” and “right.”
 The pedals control the trailing edge of the airplane’s vertical stabilizer.
 In most small airplanes, rudder pedals also control the wheel brakes when the pilot pushes on the top part of the pedals.

-3 responses to “The Basics of the Cockpit”
+6 thoughts on “The Basics of the Cockpit”